pgraft blog header

 GRANT EXECUTE ON FUNCTION pgraft_replicate_entry TO pgraft_admin;

--- Create read-only monitoring role
+-- Create read-only monitoring role for operational visibility

 CREATE ROLE pgraft_monitor;